Villa Empain

 The Villa Empain (/fr/) is a historic house in Brussels, Belgium, which currently serves as a cultural centre and exhibition space.
 It was designed by the Swiss-Belgian architect Michel Polak for Baron Louis Empain, the son of the industrialist Édouard Empain, and built between 1930 and 1934, in Art Deco style.
 Intended as a luxurious private residence, the villa features polished granite façades and high-end materials such as marble and bronze, as well as a courtyard and swimming pool.
 It is considered one of the finest examples of Art Deco architecture in the city.

-Shortly after its completion, Louis Empain donated the property to the Belgian State for use as a museum.
+Shortly after its completion, Louis Empain donated the property to the Belgian state for use as a museum.
 Over the decades, the building served various functions, including housing the Soviet embassy after World War II and later offices for RTL Group.
 It fell into disuse by the late 1990s and suffered from vandalism and neglect.
 After a restoration in 2009–10, it was opened to the public by the Boghossian Foundation.

 The villa is located at 67, avenue Franklin Roosevelt/Franklin Rooseveltlaan, bordering the Bois de la Cambre/Ter Kamerenbos.
-This site is served by the tram stop Solbosch/Solbos (on lines 8 and 25).

 History

 Design and construction

-Baron Louis Empain (1908–1976) was the second son of Édouard Empain (1852–1929), a wealthy Belgian industrialist who had spent much of his career in Egypt.
+Baron Louis Empain was the second son of Édouard Empain, a wealthy Belgian industrialist who had spent much of his career in Egypt.
 In 1930, Louis commissioned the Swiss-Belgian architect Michel Polak to build a large house in Art Deco style on the edge of the Bois de la Cambre/Ter Kamerenbos, in the emerging southern suburbs of Brussels, on what was then known as the Avenue des Nations/Natiënlaan (now the Avenue Franklin Roosevelt/Franklin Rooseveltlaan).

 Built between 1930 and 1934, the Villa Empain is organised around a large enclosed courtyard with a swimming pool at the back.
 The Art Deco project aroused significant interest in Belgium where prestigious houses in the style were comparatively rare.
 Various expensive stone facings were used from around the world.